Irish Whisky vs Scotch Whiskey: Exploring the Differences

 A Tale of Two Traditions: Historical Origins and Evolution

-The story of Irish and Scottish whiskey starts in the medieval times.
+The story of Irish and Scottish whiskey starts in medieval times.
 Irish monks brought traditional distillation to both lands.
 Over the centuries, each region developed its own unique character through craftsmanship.

 The Kilbeggan Distillery, founded in 1757, is Ireland’s oldest still-operating distillery.
 It shows the lasting spirit of Irish whiskey making.
 The Irish method of triple distillation created a smooth spirit.